deep-diver/LLM-As-Chatbot/README.md

 ### Context management

 - Alpaca-LoRA as a Chatbot Service manages context in two ways.
 First of all, it remembers(stores) every history of the conversations by default as in the following code snippet. `context_string` is set as ___"Below is a history of instructions that describe tasks, paired with an input that provides further context.
 Write a response that appropriately completes the request by remembering the conversation history."___ by default, but it could be set manually via the `Context` field on top of the screen.
-  - additionall, there is a `Summarize` button in the middle (you need to expand the component labeled as ___"Helper Buttons"___).
+  - additionally, there is a `Summarize` button in the middle (you need to expand the component labeled as ___"Helper Buttons"___).
 If you click this button, it automatically input ___"summarize our conversations so far in three sentences."___ as a prompt, and the resulting generated text will be inserted into the `Context` field.
 THen all the conversation history up to this point will be ignored.
 That means the conversation fresh restarts with the below code snippet except `context_string` will be filled up with the model generated text.
+  - _NOTE: the only last 2,000 characters are kept_

 ```python
 f"""{context_string}